BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.15-beta4 - 25 Feb 2020 =
+* Added the Affiliation menu option to bring new ambassadors for BuddyForms.
+* Fixed the JS error for invalid date when the field was not required and it not have value.
+* Fixed the registration form error messages.
+* Fixed the missing Date assets for the Schedule Status Form Element.
+* Fixed the double label for the Post Excerpt and Textarea Form Elements.
+* Improve compatibility with SendGrid email provider.

 = 2.5.15-beta3 - 23 Feb 2020 =
 * Fixed the Link Form Element.
 * Fixed the select2 to use the full version.